-What Trump said about ISIS, Iran and North Korea in his State of the Union
+What Trump said about ISIS, Iran and North Korea in his State of the Union speech

 North Korea

+The threat posed by North Korea's continuing nuclear and missile technology is arguably the biggest global challenge faced by Trump during his presidency thus far.

+During Tuesday's speech, Trump once again turned his attention to the country's leaders.

 "No regime has oppressed its own citizens more totally or brutally than the cruel dictatorship in North Korea.
-North Korea's reckless pursuit of nuclear missiles could very soon threaten our homeland.
+North Korea's reckless pursuit of nuclear missiles could very soon threaten our homeland," he said in his address.

 "We are waging a campaign of maximum pressure to prevent that from happening.
 Past experience has taught us that complacency and concessions only invite aggression and provocation.
-I will not repeat the mistakes of past administrations that got us into this dangerous position.
+I will not repeat the mistakes of past administrations that got us into this dangerous position."

 "We need only look at the depraved character of the North Korean regime to understand the nature of the nuclear threat it could pose to America and our allies."